 - Border Cats Working Group - focus on Jaguar, Jaguarundi and Ocelot in the southern border region of the USA (2000 - 2009).

-The following websites have well researched and authoritative information on Jaguarundis:
+The following organizations have well researched and authoritative information on Jaguarundis:

-- Jaguarundi Overview - Int.
-Soc. for Endangered Cats (ISEC)
+- Int.
+Soc. for Endangered Cats (ISEC) - Species Overview